Unital operads, monoids, monads, and bar constructions: The definition of the scanning map

 By \autoref{equivcomp}, the top two composite functors in the left column are of the form $\bD\odot \bE$, as defined in \autoref{odot}, and the bottom two should be thought of as analogues.
-For the top square, we claim that the $\LA$-sequences $\Mfr$ and $\FM$ are right modules over the operad $\Vfr$.
+For the top square, we claim that the $\LA$-sequences $\Mfr$ and $\FM$ are right modules over the operad $\Vfr$, thought of as a monoid.
 This is shown by the following diagram, which is just a rewriting of \autoref{WWprime}.

 { {

 } }

 Applying the functor $(-)\otimes_{\LA} X^{\otimes *}$, the horizontal arrows give $\tha$ and $\tha^a$ in \autoref{scheme} and the diagram gives the commutativity of its top square.